paddycull/PSOracleQuery/README.md

 # Invoke-OracleQuery
-This is a PowerShell function to query an Oracle database from Windows, using Windows Authentication or Oracle user credentials.
-The user can pass a query directly, or a SQL file to run against a database.
+This is a PowerShell function to query an Oracle database from Windows, using OS Authentication or database user credentials.
+The user can pass queries or SQL files to run against a database.
 It works for databases hosted on both Windows and Linux servers.

+#### Dependencies
-The function uses the ODP.NET dll files on the localhost if they exist.
-If they aren't on the localhost, it connects to the target server and uses the dll files on there to access the database.
-*Note - this is only possible if the target server is a Windows machine.
-If it's a Linux server you need to have ODP.NET installed locally.*
+To access the database, the function uses ODP.NET dll files.
+If these are not installed locally, the function will try to use the dll files from the Oracle home on the target server to access the database.
+This only works if the target server is a Windows server, if it's a Linux server you need to have ODP.NET installed locally.

-By default, it uses the current user credentials to connect to remote servers if needed, and connects to the database as SYSDBA as the current user using Windows Authentication, similar to "connect /@DB as sysdba".
-Alternatively, you can specify the credentials to connect to the HostName with "TargetCredential", and/or you can set the database user to connect with using "DatabaseCredential".

-The function gets an Oracle Home on the TargetServer, and gets the Oracle.ManagedDataAccess.dll from there.
-This means there are no external dependencies.

-If there is only one query, the function returns the resultset in a PSObject as is.
-If there multiple queries, it creates a PSObject array that contains the Query and the ResultSet of that query.
-Examples of usage and output are below.

 # Output Examples